mmutakilu/Supervised-Learning/Weather Prediction API/README.md

 | ARIMA | Temperature | 0.4826 |
 | AR    | Rainfall    | 2.5897 |

 The mean absolute error provides an indication of the average absolute difference between the observed and predicted values.
 Lower values indicate better model performance.
+More about the models' prediction can be found in the notebook of this project, `weather_prediction.ipynb`

 # Future Improvements